Isaiah Thomas (basketball): Sacramento Kings (2011–2014)

 Before the 2011 NBA draft, Thomas participated in his own pre-draft documentary entitled "Road to the NBA–The Isaiah Thomas Story".
 Thomas was selected in the second round of the 2011 NBA draft with the 60th and final pick by the Sacramento Kings.
-On February 19, 2012, Thomas recorded his first double-double with 23 points and 11 assists against the Cleveland Cavaliers.
+On February 19, 2012, he recorded his first double-double with 23 points and 11 assists against the Cleveland Cavaliers.

-On March 1, 2012, Thomas was named the February Western Conference NBA Rookie of the Month after averaging 12.2 points and 4.4 assists per contest in February.
+On March 1, 2012, Thomas was named the Western Conference NBA Rookie of the Month after averaging 12.2 points and 4.4 assists per contest in February.
 No player before had gone on to win Rookie of the Month honors after being picked last in the NBA draft.
 On April 2, 2012, Thomas was once again named Western Conference NBA Rookie of the Month after posting averages of 13.6 points and 4.9 assists per contest in March.
 Thomas was also named to the NBA All-Rookie Second Team and finished seventh in NBA Rookie of the Year voting.

 On January 19, 2014, Thomas scored a then-career-high of 38 points during a loss to the Oklahoma City Thunder.
 Five days later, he tied this same total in points against the Indiana Pacers.
-On March 18, 2014, he recorded his first career triple-double with 24 points, 11 assists, and 10 rebounds in a 117–111 overtime win over the Washington Wizards; giving him the distinction of being the shortest player to ever record a triple-double in the NBA.
+On March 18, 2014, Thomas recorded his first career triple-double with 24 points, 11 assists, and 10 rebounds in a 117–111 overtime victory over the Washington Wizards; in doing so, Thomas became the shortest player to ever record a triple-double in the NBA.
 During the 2013–14 season, Thomas joined Calvin Murphy (twice), Dana Barros, Damon Stoudamire, and Michael Adams as the only players under 6 ft tall to average over 20 points and six assists per game in a season.

 Thomas was immensely popular in his three seasons in Sacramento; his show of solidarity and frequent appearances at City Council meetings during the Kings' relocation saga, in particular, endeared him to many fans.